The London Paper: Closure

 On 20 August 2009, it was announced that The London Paper would cease publication due to consistent losses.

-On 18 September 2009, News International took the decision to cease publication of the newspaper, having its final print-run after it recorded pre-tax losses of £12.9m in its second year.
+On 18 September 2009, News International decided to cease publication of the newspaper, having its final print-run after it recorded pre-tax losses of £12.9m in its second year.

 On 13 August 2010, Rupert Murdoch announced that News Corp would distribute a similar digital newspaper as paid content for the iPad, mobile phones, and other digital devices.